 I have 15 years of experience from implementation projects in the field of information technologies, working in a different consultant, analyst and architect roles.
 In the last few years, I continue using the knowledge acquired throughout my career in the IT world also in helping small businesses with setup, innovation and growth in the area of digitalization.

-I also extended the knowledge of technologies and processes for an added value of a deeper perception of the invisible, intangible part of every single project.
-To which rarely is paid any attention but which is an undetachable part of our everyday reality.
+I extended the knowledge of technologies and processes for an added value of a deeper perception of the invisible, intangible part of every single project.
+To which rarely is paid any attention but which is an undetachable part of our everyday life.
 Completely regardless of the project type.
-Actually, it’s not only the undetachable part, but it serves as a causal point of all our experiences.
+In fact, it’s not only the undetachable part, but it serves as a causal point of all our experiences.
 In other words, it leads our lives, projects and businesses from behind of our backs.
 In these days, by still ignoring this invisible aspect of reality, we inevitably deprive ourselves of potential growth and transcendence to a higher level of functioning in every aspect of life – business, personal and intimate inclusively.
 What helps is to contain this missing, unseen aspects.

-The main value I’m trying to give over to the client is not a new methodology, project plan, a website, brand identity or an ecommerce business concept.
+The main value I’m trying to give over to the client is not a new methodology, project plan, a website, brand identity or an eCommerce business concept.
 But, ideally, a deeper awareness of why he does what he does in the world.
 And even more importantly – what are the possibilities of moving his business or project into a whole new level, what stands in the way of implementing this – what is the necessary momentum and how can the client participate in such a movement.